AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level-exp.md

 ## Create and configure a folder-level profile

-Perform the following steps to configure a folder-level profile:
+Perform the following steps to configure a folder-level profile for Cloud Service and On-premise:

 1. Log into Adobe Experience Manager as an administrator.